List of foreign electoral interventions

-Below is a list of foreign electoral interventions.
+Below is a list of foreign electoral interventions by country.

 Albania

 1991 election (by United States)

 During the 1991 election campaign, politicians of the center-right Democratic Party of Albania claimed that the US government would provide financial assistance to the country.
 The US government confirmed these claims in a meeting with Democratic Party members.

 1992 election (by United States and Italy)

 The United States Agency for International Development, National Democrat Institute and the International Republican Institute provided anti-socialist political groups with aid, training, media support and funding.
 The US embassy also publicly supported the Democratic Party of Albania.
 The Los Angeles Times also reported that the US government provided advisors and vehicles to the campaign of the Democratic Party of Albania, and threatened to withhold foreign aid to Albania if the Socialist Party of Albania was victorious in the elections.

 Italy supported the Socialist Party of Albania, with Italian former prime minister Bettino Craxi accepting honorary membership in the party to give them legitimacy.
 Italy also gave more aid to Albania than any other country.